dee1337/rk-squared/README.md

 * Game options
     * Always show timer
     * Show static battle backgrounds
-    * Hide Newcomers' Welcome Relic Draws

 RK Squared runs as a proxy: It runs on your PC and Mac, and you configure your phone, tablet, or emulator to connect through it, so that it can track your game status.

-Only the Android version of FFRK is currently supported.
+Both Android and iOS versions of FFRK are supported.

 This repository acts as the issue tracker and releases page for RK Squared.